 During the ovulatory phase, you may also notice cravings for salty foods, such as chips, cheese, and processed foods.
 This increased salt intake during ovulation may induce fluid retention (bloating) in your body, giving the impression of weight gain (1).

-How Can You Manage Bloating During Ovulation?
+How To Manage Bloating During Ovulation?

-During ovulation, you can manage bloating and prevent its recurrence with the following remedial measures (5) (11) (12):
+During ovulation, you can manage bloating and prevent its recurrence with the following remedial measures (5) (12) (13):

-- Include a low-FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) diet since high-FODMAP foods comprise indigestible carbohydrates that increase water retention in the tissues.
+Follow a low-FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) diet, as high-FODMAP foods contain indigestible carbohydrates that can cause increased water retention in the tissues.
+A low-FODMAP diet is low in fermentable carbohydrates, reducing the likelihood of bloating, gas, and discomfort (14). - Avoid junk foods

-- Sometimes, birth control pills (BCPs) can help relieve menstrual bloating during ovulation by inhibiting hormonal changes.
+You may take over-the-counter (OTC) medications like simethicone or charcoal capsules.
+Sometimes, birth control pills (BCPs) can also help relieve menstrual bloating during ovulation by inhibiting hormonal changes (20).
+However, use these medicines only after consulting with your doctor.

 How Is Ovulation Bloating Different From Pregnancy Bloating?